dikortis/LetsTalkETC/Episodes/Episode_5.md

 I'm not a
-professional trader I'm not an investor if you're a traitor today you might be in a theorem classic and tomorrow maybe you've sold your tokens for a profit so you're an investor one day and not an investor the next I'm an enthusiast
+professional trader I'm not an investor if you're a traitor today you might be in ethereum classic and tomorrow maybe you've sold your tokens for a profit so you're an investor one day and not an investor the next I'm an enthusiast